 The Club has gone through some distinct periods of growth.
 Early on, we were interested in critical mass.
 New Members were admitted that were not vetted adequately.
 We wound up with a set of incompatible personalities.
 There was a group that joined because of the riding.
 There was another group that joined to ride, but also to help in our charitable efforts.
 There were others who just complained.
 Things were not working well.

 Things came to a head when two Members basically attempted a coup d’état to take over management of the Club.
 They were unsuccessful, and they wound up getting booted out of the Deacons of Deadwood.
 We had to change our bylaws to add procedures to kick somebody out.
 We had been so naive that it never occurred that we ever would have to give anyone the heave-ho.

 Anyway, we booted two Members, and two others resigned in protest.
 But that procedure, hard as it was, brought a breath of fresh air to the Club.
 Our meetings and rides became better attended, and everyone had a more fun.
 Membership roles increased and we attracted a better quality of Member.
 Also, our fundraising activities were more successful, and the Deacons of Deadwood started to become known as a serious charitable donor around Houston.

-The departure of those members ushered in a sort of golden age of the Deacons of Deadwood.
-Finally, we had a Membership with common goals.
-Our roster increased from around 45 Members to nearly 100, and we are getting stronger.
+A sort of golden age of the Deacons of Deadwood began.
+Our roster increased from around 45 Members to over 100, and we are getting stronger.
 Our average fundraising has increased from an average of $75,000 a year to over $200,000 a year.
 Plus, we have never had more rides or more fun.